 Design Concepts and Aesthetics

 The sixth grader showed knowledge of stability, scale, and symmetry and he was also able to verbalize these concepts.
+For example, when building the “arms” of the Ferris Wheel, they were built symmetrically.
+He articulated this as follows.

+[00:48:26] [PLAN] BOY 11: So now … [Tests in the air.]
+I just have to do it on the other side.
+[SYMMETRY]

+He also explicitly states his concern that the ride be built to scale.

+[00:31:27] BOY 11: Because I don’t want the actual [waves hands in a circular motion] ride part to be a lot smaller than like the support and everything.
+[SCALE]

+BOY 11: It shouldn’t be a different scale.

-The second grade student did not show concern with these key design concepts.
+The second grade student did not show concern with these key design concepts and usually built asymmetrically.
+For example, he put the USB hub on the side of his car rather than centered in the middle.
+Even though he later put a counter-balance on the other side of the car, it would not have been needed had the hub been initially balanced and stable.

 In a related, less formal, long term, longitudinal case study I am undertaking, younger students in general have less concern and knowledge of adult design concepts and sensibilities.
 For example, multiple first grade students used tape to stabilize their designs, a notion that would be anathema to older LEGO builders.